Below you will find pages that utilize the taxonomy term “Kubernetes”

 OpenShift FileIntegrity Scanning

-Introduction The File Integrity Operator is used to watch for changed files on any node within an OpenShift cluster.
+The File Integrity Operator is used to watch for changed files on any node within an OpenShift cluster.
 Once deployed and configured, it will watch a set of pre-configured locations and report if any files are modified in any way that were not approved.
 This operator works in sync with MachineConfig so if you update a file through MachineConfig, once the files are updated, the File Integrity Operator will update its database of signatures to ensure that the approved changes do not trigger an alert.
+The File Integrity Operator is based on the OpenSource project AIDE Advanced Intrusion Detection Environment.

 Kubectl and OC Command Output

-Introduction After running an OpenShift or Kubernetes cluster for a little while you find that you need to create reports on specific data about the cluster itself.
+After running an OpenShift or Kubernetes cluster for a little while you find that you need to create reports on specific data about the cluster itself.
 Reporting on things like Project owners, container images in use, and project quota are just some of the things you might be asked about.
 There are multiple ways to do this, such as writing your own application that queries the API, or creating a shell script that wraps a bunch of cli commands.
+For very complex reports, these tactics may be required.
+For simpler requests, there is another way, using the provided command line client such as “oc” or “kubectl” and a built-in feature which allows you to specify the output format for your query.